pic

 Parallel Mapping

-The package also provides an in-place version, tmap!.
-In this case, since tmap! requires specifying the output vector, there's no need to do any extra work to avoid performance losses.
+The package also provides an in-place version tmap!, whose syntax is tmap(foo, output, x).
+Since tmap! requires the output vector to be specified directly, there's no need to declare T to prevent performance losses.

-Below, we illustrate the application of these functions.
-To provide a basis for comparison, we include results of map and map! as single-threaded baselines.
+The examples below demonstrate the use of these functions.
+For comparison, we also include results from map and map! as single-threaded baselines.

 x = rand(1_000_000)